Sony BRAVIA 8 OLED (XR80, 2024) vs Amazon Fire TV Omni QLED Series 4K TV (2022)

 Which one is better?

-The Sony BRAVIA 8 OLED (XR80, 2024) is the better buy for most people - its peak brightness of 800 nits crushes the Fire TV's 500 nits.
+The Sony BRAVIA 8 OLED (XR80, 2024) is the superior buy for most users - its peak brightness of 800 nits crushes the Amazon Fire TV Omni QLED Series 4K TV (2022) at 500 nits.

 Who should buy each?

-Choose the Amazon Fire TV Omni QLED Series 4K TV (2022) if: you need a budget-friendly option, want a TV for casual streaming, or prefer hands-free Alexa control.
+Choose the Amazon Fire TV Omni QLED Series 4K TV (2022) if: you want an affordable option with decent picture quality, enjoy casual viewing without the need for high refresh rates, or prefer a built-in Alexa experience.
 (60 Hz refresh)

 Conclusion